philippinelch/ML_project1/README.md

 The following files are available in the repository
 - implementations.py : containing the different machine learning algorithm functions and other functions used in the training (for example function to compute the F1 score);
-- Preprocessing_functions.py : containing all the functions used for the preprocessing of the data;
+- Preprocessing_Functions.py : containing all the functions used for the preprocessing of the data;
 - run.ipynb : a notebook containing the pipeline the project : preprocessing, hyperparameter tuning, model training, model testing and predictions.
 - helpers.py : containing functions to load the data and to create the final .csv for submissions

-Run the script run.ipynb to preprocess the data, implement/train the models and get the final best predictions.
-Pay attention to adapt the data_path depending on where the data are store.
+Run the script run.ipynb to preprocess the data, implement/train the models and get the final best predictions. *Pay attention to adapt the data_path depending on where the data are store.*

 ## Data Description